fly-apps/openresty-basic/readme.md

 --> v1 deployed successfully
 ```

 Your reverse proxy is now live on Fly!
 You can visit it and see the JSON Placeholder data at `https://<your-app-name>.fly.dev/api/`, but you're not done yet.
-In the next two sections, you'll see how to add rate limiting and authentication using a Redis store and custom Lua script.
+In the next two sections, you'll see how to add rate limiting and authentication using a Redis store and custom Lua scripts.

 ### Adding Rate Limiting
-Nginx reads and applies all the configuration files in the `/etc/nginx/conf.d/` directory automatically.
+Nginx reads and applies all the configuration files in the `/etc/nginx/conf.d/` directory.
 Because OpenResty adds the Lua compiler to Nginx, you can write [Lua code](http://www.lua.org/) inside your `default.conf` file.
-In order to add rate limiting, you can use the [lua-resty-limit-traffic](https://github.com/openresty/lua-resty-limit-traffic) library that comes with OpenResty and customize its behavior in your Nginx configuration file.
+To add rate limiting, you can use the [lua-resty-limit-traffic](https://github.com/openresty/lua-resty-limit-traffic) library that comes with OpenResty and customize its behavior in your Nginx configuration file.

 Open your `default.conf` file and replace it with the following: